 Librarian Theresa Cross (wearing the green shirt, of course) did a wonderful job getting the kids excited.
 For the third year in a row, the students voted to donate my fee to Greenpeace.
 But it was a close vote, and they took their responsibility seriously.
 The Sierra Club came in second.
 I had a fantastic lunch group too, and the PTA made us a yummy Earth Day cake!

-2015 at Travell School, Ridgewood, New Jersey, USA
+Travell School, Ridgewood, New Jersey, USA

 DAN GIVES BACK AT TRAVELL

 This year, the kids voted to donate my fee to Greenpeace (which is the same organization that won the loot last year).